ikding/python_code_quality_for_ds/slideshow.md

 ### Problem: "such software, much code"

 * How do you know your shiny new function is working?
-* How do you know the changes you made didn't break anything?
+* How do you know the refactoring you worked on didn't break anything?
 * How do you know your environment didn't change overnight and break your script?

 <img src="image/meme_doge_software.jpg" height="350px"></img>